bennoloeffler/v-pipe/Readme.md

 ###2022-08-12 `2.2.0-win-osx-linux-err-checker-excel`
 - release and starter for win, linux and macos
 - error checking mode - work on the data-files and see error messages in realtime in  gui
 - plugin for getting data transformed (e.g out of excel), when reading delta-data
+- merging updates based on ID: tags residing in comment field of tasks

 ###2022-04-17 `2.1.0-copy-and-update`
 - have a directory scanned for delta-data in order to update the model.